Propel

 The first is electromagnetic radiation.
 In some areas, like in the Glen Head/Glenwood Landing area, a single 35 foot wide road is planned to have two 345,000 volt lines and one 138,000 volt line.
 That is 828,000 volts constantly traveling along one relatively narrow road lined with small businesses and residences.

-They say EMFs (electro-magnetic radiation) is not harmful, yet New York State limits exposure to electromagnetic fields (EMFs) around transmission lines to 200 milligauss (mG).
+They say EMFs (electro-magnetic radiation) are not harmful, yet New York State limits exposure to electromagnetic fields (EMFs) around transmission lines to 200 milligauss (mG).
 This limit applies to the edges of rights-of-way for major transmission lines.
-Preliminary project documents indicate that exposure could be above that threshold (230 milligauss) in this area.
+Preliminary project documents indicate that exposure could be above that threshold (230 milligauss) in the Glen Head/Glenwood Lnading area.
 There is plenty of concern that our cell phones are exposing us to too much EMFs.
 What is safe and what isn't safe?
 It's hard to know, because sensitivity to EMFs varies from individual to individual.
 The video above discusses some of these problems.
 The bottom line is that given a choice to live with high EMF's are low EMFs, which would you choose?
 If you'd choose the lower EMF location, then threre is a likelihood that real estate values could be affected by these high voltage wires.

 But that's not all.
 These high voltage lines have to be installed underground, all across Long Island.
 We all know how horrible Long Island traffic can be, what happens when these major roadways are dug up to install these wires?